What Preparations Can I Make?

 MEDICAL CARE ONCE AT HANDS

-It is esentail for all visitors to obtain Medical and Travel Insurance before coming.
 In the case of an emergency or illness, there are private medical doctors of excellent quality in White River and a private hospital in Nelspruit.
 We do not recommend that you risk the public health system if you don’t have to.
-Volunteers can also make use of the clinic at ASM for minor medical queries, advice and treatment.

 This list does not include everything you may want to bring, just some suggestions.
 Please note that whilst we make every effort to ensure security, anything valuable that you bring is at your own risk.